lavaeater/turbo-rocket-ultra/README.md

 The name of this repository is an homage to the first game I made with libgdx / kotlin and that game was an homage to the classic Amiga game Turbo Raketti (https://en.wikipedia.org/wiki/Turboraketti) that me and some friends played back in the 90s on our Amigas.
 It's a simple enough Thrust-clone with racing modes and fantastic dog fights.
 Endless replayability.
 It represents the holy grail, a fun game that should be *doable*, you know, for a person with no knowledge of how to code or do games.
 However, the game that I am currently working on in this repository is absolutely not a Turbo Raketti clone.
 It's just a name.

+## Video Development Log

+My ambition is to make coding sessions over on my youtube channel for the development of this game, to sort of learn-by-doing and also provide content for you people out there that are also trying out libgdx and Kotlin and want to make a game and don't know how.

 ## Roadmap

 ### Up next